 Vanuatu - Government

-Based on the etymolgy of Vanuatu, it was derived from the words "vanua" (home or land) and "tu" (stand) that occur in several of the Austonesian languages spoken on the islands and which provide a meaning of "the land remains" but which also convey a sense of "independence" or "our land".
+Based on the etymolgy of Vanuatu, it was the name means "Our land forever" in several of the Austronesian languages spoken on the islands; the former name, New Hebrides, was given by Captain James COOK in 1774 because he thought they looked similar to the Hebrides islands off the coast of Scotland.
 The Government system in this country is the parliamentary republic type and the different Administrative divisions includes: 6 provinces; Malampa, Penama, Sanma, Shefa, Tafea, Torba

 National symbols